Score Interpretation

 ±5 pts

 Standard error of measurement on well-normed clinical instruments.
-Online assessments typically show higher variance — treat borderline results as estimates.
+Online assessments often show higher variance — treat borderline results as estimates, not exact placements.

 Frequently Asked Questions